mco-gh/quizaic/README.md

 ### Prerequisites

-To deploy Quizrd, you will need:
+To deploy Quizaic, you will need:
 <!-- * 3 Google Cloud projects (ops, stage, prod) with billing enabled on each) -->
 * A Google Cloud project with billing enabled
 * A clone of this repo